-ARH 335 Special Studies - Renaissance Art: Focused studies in specific areas of Renaissance art.
-Topics vary, but include The Age of Michelangelo, Art of Renaissance Florence, and Medici Madness.
-Courses focus on recent problems or issues in the field, expose students to a variety of art historical methods used to address those problems, and introduce students to research methods and tools required to conduct significant research projects within the discipline of Renaissance art history.
+ARH 315 Topics in Ancient Art and Archaeology.
+Focused studies in specific areas of ancient art and archaeology.
+Courses focus on recent problems or issues in the field, expose students to a variety of art historical and archaeological methods used to address those problems, and introduce students to research methods and tools required to conduct significant research projects within the discipline of ancient art and archaeology.
 May be repeated for credit where there is not topical overlap.
+ARCH and CLS elective.